jackyzha0/quartz/content/blogs/graphics/god-rays-01.md

 date: 2024-06-13
 aliases:
   - God Rays
-description: In this post we go over what are god rays and a couple different high-level approaches to them followed by my personal implementation.
+description: In this post we go over what are god rays and a couple different high-level approaches to them.
 previewImg: ./Resources/crepuscular_rays_fake.png
 ---